-We provide this guide to fundraising not only to help you achieve your financial goal, but because we feel the process of asking for donations is a critical part of educating our communities about the countries and issues we are engaging.
-If you believe that Global Citizen Journey's mission is of value and you focus on that vision, it can become comfortable and easy to ask for support from friends, family and strangers.
-You are offering them one way to get involved in an effort to create a more just and sustainable world, a cause most people believe in!
-Donating to Global Citizen Journey through your participation makes a contribution very powerful, direct and personal - much more than sending a check to a large nonprofit organization.
+We provide this guide to fundraising not only to help you achieve your financial goal, but also because we feel the process of asking for donations is a critical part of educating our communities about the countries and issues we are engaging with.
+If you believe that GCJ's mission is of value and you focus on that vision, it can become comfortable and easy to ask for support from friends, family and strangers.
+You are offering them one way to get involved in creating a more just and sustainable world, a cause most people believe in!
+Donating to GCJ through your participation makes the contribution very powerful, direct and personal - much more than sending a check to a large nonprofit organization.

 It might surprise you to know the relative sources of money donated by the private sector to nonprofit organizations in the U.S. 90% of all funds raised came from individuals (82% from people who make less than \$60,000 a year) while only 6% came from foundations and 4% from corporations.
 Therefore, people around you (friends, family, neighbors, etc.) are the people who give away the most money every year.
 That's the best news yet.
 People you know are giving their money away to people and projects they believe in.
-Take some time to talk to them. [ref: Kim Klein-Fundraising for Social Change]
+Take some time to talk to them.
+[Ref: Kim Klein-Fundraising for Social Change]

-Be confident: Take an honest and critical look at why you want to take part in Global Citizen Journey.
+Be confident: Take an honest and critical look at why you want to take part in GCJ.
 Know why you are raising money and where the money is going.
-Verse yourself in Global Citizen Journey's goals and mission.
+Verse yourself in GCJ's goals and mission.
 Feel good about your purpose for fundraising.
 Make friends with the fear of asking for contributions.
 Studies have shown that seven out of ten Americans give to worthy causes when asked, so feel good that you are giving people the opportunity to help their world.
 People may give you money for many reasons.
-They might contribute because: they are concerned about social injustices; giving makes them feel good; they care about you and support your vision; and/or because it is tax-deductible (for U.S. residents).
+They might contribute because (i) they are concerned about social injustices; (ii) giving makes them feel good; (iii) they care about you and support your vision; (iv) and/or because it is tax-deductible (for U.S. residents).
 No matter what the underlying motives are, the only way they will give is by being asked.
-It is your dedication, conviction, courtesy, persistence, and creativity that will get people to donate to you.
+It is your dedication, conviction, courtesy, persistence and creativity that will get people to donate to you.
 And remember, the worst thing that can happen is they say no, but you'll be surprised how many say yes.

-Seek support: We know how challenging, frustrating, and perhaps even intimidating fundraising can be, and we want to help you out as much as possible.
+Seek support: We know how challenging, frustrating and perhaps even intimidating fundraising can be, and we want to help you out as much as possible.

-Strategize: After you've carefully reviewed this packet, fill out the enclosed planning sheet and post your plan somewhere where you see it daily to inspire (and remind) you of your goals and how to get there.
+Strategize: After you have carefully reviewed this packet, fill out the enclosed planning sheet and place your plan somewhere so that you see it daily, to inspire and remind you of your goals and how to get there.
 The most important thing is to start now.
 An early start and consistent work are the best ways to assure success in your efforts.

 Remember: Fundraising is an exchange.
 People will be more likely to give to you if they know they'll get something out of it.
-Emphasize that they'll get Global Citizen Journey updates, postcards, letters, pictures, newsletters etc. Offer to give a report when you get back to your community.
+Emphasize that they'll get GCJ updates, postcards, letters, pictures, newsletters, etc. Offer to give a report when you get back to your community.